mcelhens/Jin_Yu_Comp_Biophysics/README.md

-# Jin_Yu_Comp_Biophysics
+# Jin Yu Comp.
+Biophysics
 Public Repository of the Jin Yu Lab for Computational Biophysics currently including run input examples for some published works.
-Please cite included citations and see citations for results.
+Please cite appropriate included citations and see citations for results.

 Additional READMEs are included in folders with details on included files.

-Nucleotide Fidelity of SARS-CoV-2 RNA-Dependent RNA Polymerase
+Nucleotide Fidelity of SARS-CoV-2 RNA-Dependent RNA Polymerase (RdRp)

 Example case of dATP input files included for equilibrium, umbrella sampling, and steered MD.